-Final Project - To complete this course and receive a certificate of participation, you must complete a final project on or before the deadline specified at the beginning of your course by the course facilitator.
-This is generally the Friday of the third week of the course.
-The project deadline for the course is in your registration email.
-Additionally, if you have any questions about this, please contact your facilitator or ask on the discussion forums.
+To complete this course and receive a certificate of completion, you must submit a successful final project before the end of the course period.
+If you have any questions about this, please contact your course facilitator or ask on the discussion forums.

 - Set up an additional instance of the PI Interface for OPC DA on machine PIINT